THE PHOENIX SOCIETY FOR HISTORICAL SWORDSMANSHIP

 SYSTEMS OF STUDY

-ITALIAN LONGSWORD
+ITALIAN LONGSWORD (Monday)

 Fiore de Liberi's 'Flower of Battle' was a combat manual that covered wrestling, dagger combat, sword in one hand, sword in two hand, spear, pole-axe, mounted combat and more.
 Fiore's work was useable in and out of armor- making his manual a complete study of Western Martial arts.
 Fiore's work was published in 1410 for a powerful miltary leader by the name of D'Este and has four versions, the most popular being the Getty.
 His works were later expanded upon by Phillip Vadi in 1450 and later Italian masters were influenced by him in the use of the larger two-handed swords.
 We focus on the sword in two hands and some use of the pole-axe following the plates of Fiore.

-ITALIAN RAPIER
+ITALIAN RAPIER (Thursday)

-From the late 1500's through the 1600's the rapier was a popular civillian weapon, used for defense and duels.
-The Italians developed a series of manuals on the use of the rapier.
-We focus on the work of Nicoletto Giganti who wrote 'The School'in 1606.
+At the Phoenix Society, we focus on the work of Nicoletto Giganti who wrote 'The School' in 1606.
 Giganti's methodology is designed for students learning from the ground up and is written in an easy to understand style.
 For advanced work we focus on Salvator Fabris' epic 1606 manual, 'The Science of Arms', something Giganti may have plagarized and simplified- making the pair a wonderful match to study.
-A basic 'how to' for Italian rapier can be found here.

-SABER
+MILITRAY SABER (Friday)

 DUSSACK